 c) that Resolution 229 (Rev.WRC-12) defines the conditions for the use of the frequency bands 5 150-5 250 MHz, 5 250-5 350 MHz and 5 470-5 725 MHz by the mobile service for the implementation of WAS including RLANs while protecting existing primary services;

+cbis) that one of the conditions in Resolution 229 (Rev.WRC-12) for mobile service use of the bands 5 520-5 350 MHz and 5 470-5 725 MHz is that the mitigation measures in Annex 1 to Recommendation ITU-R M.1652-1 shall be implemented by systems in the mobile service to ensure compatible operation with radiodetermination systems;

-d) that No. 5.447F states that in the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active) and that these services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0;
+d) that No. 5.447F, as revised by WRC-19, states that in the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active) and that these services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0, ITU-R M.1849-1, and ITU-R RS.1632-0;

-e) that No 5.450A states that in the frequency band 5 470-5 725 MHz, stations in the mobile service shall not claim protection from radiodetermination services and that radiodetermination services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendation ITU-R M.1638-0,
+e) that No. 5.450A, as revised by WRC-19, states that in the frequency band 5 470-5 725 MHz, stations in the mobile service shall not claim protection from radiodetermination services and that radiodetermination services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R M.1849-1;

+f) that Nos.
+5.447F and 5.450A, as revised by WRC-19, also state with respect to Recommendation ITU-R M.1638-1 that Resolution 764 (Rev.WRC-19) applies,

 noting